-An algebraic fraction is also called a rational expression in many textbooks.
-The main difference from a numerical fraction is that common factors are often hidden until you factor the expressions.
+An algebraic fraction is also called a rational expression.
+The main difference from a numerical fraction is that common factors are often hidden until you factor, which is why factoring drives almost every operation here.

 To simplify an algebraic fraction: